 Rethink (redesigning our systems, habits and mindsets)

+All classes are FREE!
 Classes include hands on projects, tours, guest speakers and instruction from professionals at the Burbank Recycle Center.
-Class schedules, homework and communications will go through a project management tool, such as Slack, that you will sign up for.
-Information on the project management tool to come in early 2019.
+Class schedules, class prep homework, and communications will go through a project management tool, Slack.
+(NOTE: You will be required to sign up for Slack and communicate through that program.
+We can walk you through this if needed.)

 2019 Class schedule: 8 classes, plus a bonus event